DmitriiGolitsyn/SOLID_Principles_Webinar_For_Yandex/README.md

-# SOLID_Principles_Webinar_For_Yandex
+# Webinar about SOLID principles for Yandex by Dmitrii Golitsyn
-Webinar about SOLID principles for Yandex by Dmitrii Golitsyn
+Includes code examples of ones implementations in Python